Understanding online casino terms and conditions in depth

 - Some methods only allow you to make deposits.
 For withdrawals you must verify another method by depositing and wagering.

-- Some banking methods may include fees that are either charged directly from your account or invoiced later (mostly if you’re paying by phone).
+- Some banking methods may include fees that are either charged directly to your account or invoiced later (mostly if you’re paying by phone).

 - Casinos have monthly maximum withdrawal limits.
 If you win tens of thousands, you might not be able to get all your winnings in one go.